 You cannot tell what a lump is by feeling it or looking at it.
 Not even a lipoma.
 Further, not all lumps should immediately be removed.
 The sheer number of veterinary professionals who recommend removal as the first line of defense is alarming.

 If the lump has been aspirated or is causing major problems, by all means, have it removed.
 I’ve talked to countless dog parents who tell me their dogs have had 5, 10, and even 20 procedures (most under anesthesia) for benign lump removal.

 There is a type of tumor that affects dogs and it is often called “the great imposter” because it looks like anything and everything.
 It can even resemble a fatty lipoma.
 Mast cell tumors in dogs (MCTs) can be benign or very aggressive and malignant.
 Never take a chance with your dog’s life.

-Here’s a lipoma as it appears on my dog.
+Here’s a dog with lipoma photo below as it appears on my Cocker Spaniel.
 We monitor it with calipers, I groom around it, and the vet checks it out during routine visits.
+We had it aspirated.
 Lipomas may appear differently on your dog.
-My dog’s bestie has a lipoma the size of a small planet.
-Due to her age and its location (chest area, near the heart), it is being left alone.
-It is benign.
+A friend’s mixed-breed dog had a lipoma the size of a small baseball on her chest.
+She had it aspirated (it was benign), it caused her no problems, and she lived 15 years without it causing problems.

-- Hereditary: Fatty tumors are more common in some breeds, such as Cocker Spaniels, Labrador Retrievers, Doberman Pinchers, Weimeraners, Schnauzers, and even mixed breeds.
+- Hereditary: Fatty tumors are more common in some breeds, such as Cocker Spaniels, Labrador Retrievers, Doberman Pinchers, Weimaraners, Schnauzers, and even mixed breeds.

 - Toxins: From chemical spot-ons to unnecessary ingredients in dog food, if the body is unable to eliminate the toxins, they get stored in one spot, i.e., a fatty tumor.